izerui/spring-integration-amqp-publish-subscribe/README.md

 	rabbitmq-plugins enable rabbitmq_management
 	rabbitmq-server.bat

-* Open http://localhost:55672/ just to check RabbitMQ is running
+* Open http://localhost:55672/mgmt/ and login as guest/guest, just to check RabbitMQ is running
 * Maven imported spring-integration-amqp-subscribe project into STS IDE
 * Add spring-integration-amqp-subscribe on the server and start the TC server and "Run on Server", you will notice that the Application Subscribed to RabbitMQ and start listening
 * Run the below command on the command prompt by going to spring-integration-amqp-publish folder